Skip to content

 Now we measured and marked our walls where we wanted the brick to end.
 We didn’t want to do the entire wall.
 I wanted just the TV and fireplace accented.
 The initial plan was to build OUT and then put the brick on the frame + add floating shelves directly on the wall.
 But, after we installed the fireplace we realized it really didn’t look bad to put the stone directly onto the wall.
 It actually looked REALLY good!

 We looked several places for veneer stone that looked realistic.
 We didn’t want to put real brick on the wall because quite frankly, we are lazy and didn’t want to deal with all that.
 We wanted to just stick it directly on the wall and be done with it.
 We really loved AirStone after seeing it at Lowe’s.
 I loved how you could just put the stone directly on the wall with some AirStone adhesive.
 Seemed easy enough.
 So I decided on using AirStone and I wanted to mix the colors “Autumn Mountain” (which is more warm colors: think orange, brass) and “Spring Creek” (which is cool colors: think blues, grey).
-AirStone is currently available at Lowe’s and also on lowes.com
+AirStone is currently available at Lowe’s and also on lowes.com & within a couple days, it was delivered!

 For those of you wondering, I got this directly off AirStone website- “AirStone is non-flammable, non-combustible and safe to use around wood stoves and fireplaces.
 It has a Class A rating in accordance with ASTM E-84 standards.
 AirStone Interior Adhesive is rated up to a temperature of 120˚F, and AirStone Exterior Adhesive (which can be used indoors) is rated up to a temperature of 300˚F.”